• Skip to primary navigation

 Some like it hot.
 And some don’t!
 That’s ok!
 If you’re not a fan of spice, use half of a jalapeño instead of a whole one.
 Also, be sure to remove and discard the ribs and seeds as that’s where the real heat lives.

 It’s all Greek to me.
 I love, love, LOVE using full-fat Greek yogurt in dips and spreads.
-It’s got a very similar flavor and consistency to sour cream, with less calories and more protein per serving.
+It’s got a very similar flavor and consistency to sour cream.
 Of course, if you don’t like Greek yogurt or don’t have it, swap in an equal amount of sour cream!

 When life gives you lemons.
 Make this recipe!
 You can totally swap out the lime juice for fresh lemon juice if that’s the only citrus you have on hand.
 It will still be unbelievably delish!